 Anne Pang is an Australasian Kung Fu Champion and one of the most accomplished female Wing Chun practitioners in the world.
+Few can claim to have proven skills in tournament fighting as Anne does.

 Anne first began training in 1974 in the art of Wing Chun, the only martial art invented by a female and one of the most efficient and effective styles of self defence.
 She tested her skills in many open-style tournaments, frequently winning in both the forms and fighting categories.
 Most notably she became an Australasian Kung Fu Champion (Full contact, open styles).